kevinfealey/docker-elk/README.md

 [![Join the chat at https://gitter.im/deviantony/docker-elk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deviantony/docker-elk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**Note**: This project is designed to be pulled by https://github.com/kevinfealey/vagrant-ELK-stack.
+It is not designed to be used on its own.

 Run the latest version of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.